123rishiag/Duck-Hunt/README.md

 4. Run the executable to start the game.

-5. Use the keyboard and mouse to control your spaceship, shoot enemies, and collect power-ups.
+5. Use the to control your player's shoot point, change bullets and shoot enemies.